Centre for Forensic Neuroscience

 Structured, Evidence-Informed Method

 The examination follows a structured process using recognised polygraph procedures.
-Results should be considered alongside wider context, professional judgement, and any therapeutic or safeguarding input.
+Results should be considered alongside wider context, professional judgement, and any therapeutic input.

 How the Process Works

-Each polygraph examination follows a structured procedure designed to ensure clarity, informed consent, and a respectful process throughout.
+Each polygraph examination follows a structured, evidence-led procedure designed to ensure clarity, informed consent, and methodological independence throughout.

 1